melandur/data_parsers/readme.md

 ## Excel

 #### 1. Pre-processing (to create basic data structure)
-- workbook_2_sheets.py
+- workbook_2_sheets.py  -> extract sheets from workbook and save as separate files
-- Sheets_2_tables.py
+- sheets_2_tables.py -> extract tables from sheets and save as separate files
-- cleaner.py
+- cleaner.py -> clean up tables and save in a new folder
-- checks.py
+- checks.py  -> check if all tables complete and save in a new folder

 #### 2. Refinement (more specific data arrangement for faster plotting)
-- calculate_accelerations.py
+- calculate_accelerations.py -> calculate accelerations from raw data and save in a new folder
-- table_condenser.py
+- table_condenser.py -> focus on specific data and save in a same folder as acceleration results
-- table_merger.py
+- table_merger.py -> merge tables and save in a new folder

 #### 3. Analyze (ce plots)
 - use jupyter notebook